I just tried out Avocadu’s 21-Day Weight Loss Challenge, and guess what?

 First, let me give you a little backstory with my weight struggles and how I stumbled across Avocadu.

 I was at a very healthy weight before having children.
 Between my two pregnancies, I gained 95 pounds, and both of my children were delivered via c-sections.
 Then, two months after delivering my second child, I was back in the operating room for an emergency gallbladder surgery removal.
 I struggled a lot in that time, trying to recover from two close-together surgeries while also caring for a newborn and toddler.

 But as soon as I was healed enough from my surgeries, I began exercising again and tried five different diets.
 Nothing worked, and it was so hard to see my efforts wasted.

 One night on Pinterest, I saw an ad for Avocadu.
 The 21-Day Fat Loss Challenge seemed like an interesting program, but I didn’t see any reviews or anything about it, and it kind of had that “too good to be true” vibe.
-So I put the idea on the back burner as a last resort and tried out a well-known program first.
+So I put the idea on the back burner as a last resort.

 6 months later, I revisited Avocadu.
 At that point, it seemed like they had a bigger following, and it seemed like people were getting results.
 So I decided to try it out.